stephenhillphd/stephenhillphd.github.io/_posts/2020-03-20-simulating-the-NCAA-tournament-1stRound-South.md

 date: 2020-03-20
 ---

-**(1) Dayton vs. (16) Winthrop**
+**(1) Baylor vs. (16) Boston**
-It took a contested three-pointer from Dayton with 16 seconds left in regulation and a missed Winthrop three at the buzzer to send this contest into overtime and avoid only the second 16 Seed over 1 Seed upset in tournament history.
-Dayton survived overtime to win 98-92.
+Baylor escaped a gritty effort from Boston with a short, game-winning shot at the buzzer to win 67-65.
+Boston led at the half, but could not close out what would have been a shocking upset.

-**(8) St. Mary's vs. (9) Oklahoma**
+**(8) Marquette vs. (9) Arizona**
-St. Mary's cruised to an 82-63 win over Oklahoma.
-The Gaels led by 12 early in the first half and were not threatened.
+Marquette eliminated Arizona 87-78 to advance to the Second Round.
+Arizona led at the half, but was unable to build on their lead.

-**(5) Auburn vs. (12) Akron**
+**(5) Ohio State vs. (12) Yale**
-The MAC champion Zips upset last year's Final Four participant Auburn 91-83.
-The Tigers closed to within two late, but could not complete the comeback.
+The Ivy League champions fell to the Buckeyes 88-79.
+Ohio State led at the half and slowly extended their lead to eliminate Yale.

-**(4) Louisville vs. (13) Liberty**
+**(4) Butler vs. (13) Bradley**
-The Flames upset Louisville 74-72 to move on to the Second Round.
-A shot from just inside the three-point line at the buzzer capped off the upset.
+Bradley stunned the Bulldogs 72-62 to advance to the Second Round.

-**(6) West Virginia vs. (11) Rutgers**
+**(6) Virginia vs. (11) Wichita State**
-Rutgers long-awaited appearance in the NCAA tournament continues for a second game as they defeated West Virginia 72-70.
+Back-to-back championship hopes remain alive for Virginia as they knocked off Wichita State 61-56.

-**(3) Michigan State vs. (14) North Texas**
+**(3) Maryland vs. (14) UC Irvine**
-Michigan State pulled away late from a pesky North Texas team winning 89-81.
+The Anteaters were unable to pull off the upset today as they were thoroughly dominated by the Terrapins.
+Maryland wins 85-66 to advance to the Second Round.

-**(7) USC vs. (10) Indiana**
+**(7) Providence vs. (10) LSU**
-USC eliminated Indiana 89-78.
-The Trojans ran out to an early lead that they never relinquished.
+LSU knocked off Providence 88-78 in a victory that was more comfortable than the final score indicated.

-**(2) Villanova vs. (15) North Dakota State**
+**(2) Florida State vs. (15) Northern Kentucky**
-Villanova trailed North Dakota State by 14 at the half in a game that looked like it might be headed for a rout.
-However, a furious rally capped off by a three with less than 30 seconds remaining sent Villanova to the Second Round with 72-70 win.
+The Seminoles jumped out a halftime lead and then held on to defeat Northern Kentucky 80-71.

 **Second Round East Region Matchups**
-(1) Dayton vs. (8) St. Mary's
+(1) Baylor vs. (8) Marquette
-(12) Akron vs. (13) Liberty
+(5) Ohio State vs. (13) Bradley
-(3) Michigan State vs. (11) Rutgers
+(3) Maryland vs. (6) Virginia
-(2) Villanova vs. (7) USC
+(2) Florida State vs. (10) LSU